Charles Eames: Education

 Eames studied architecture at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis on an architecture scholarship.
 After two years of study, he left the university.
 Many sources claim that he was dismissed for his advocacy of Frank Lloyd Wright and his interest in modern architects.
 The university reportedly dropped him because of his "too modern" views.
 Other sources, less frequently cited, note that while a student, Charles Eames was also employed as an architect at the firm of Trueblood and Graf.
-The demands on his time from this employment and his classes led to sleep-deprivation and diminished performance at the university.
+The demands on his time from this employment and his classes may have led to sleep-deprivation and diminished performance at the university.

 First marriage

 While at Washington University, Eames met his first wife, Catherine Woermann, whom he married in 1929.
 A year later, they had a daughter, Lucia Dewey Eames.
-Charles and Catherine were married for more than a decade, and their divorce was finalized in early 1941.
+Charles and Catherine were divorced in early 1941.

 Early architectural practice

-In 1930, Eames began his own architectural practice in St. Louis with partner Charles Gray.
+In 1930, Eames began an architectural practice in St. Louis with partner Charles Gray.
 They were later joined by a third partner, Walter Pauley.
+Their buildings included: